moovweb/golog/README.md

 # golog
 by Manoj Dayaram, Zhigang Chen

-Other than a palindrom, golog is a simple logging framework for Go that makesuse of Go's concurrency features such as channels and go routines.
+Other than a palindrom, golog is a simple logging framework for Go that makes use of Go's concurrency features such as channels and go routines.
 In essence, all log messages are sent to a single global channel, and a single go routine listens on this channel and writes everything it receives.

 This guarantees that all log writes a serialized without the need of excessive locking.